 Travel within South Australia is unrestricted.
 People are free to visit regional areas, and travel within South Australia is a great way to support our regional communities and economies.

-Travellers from Victoria, other than Essential Travellers, are not permitted to travel to South Australia.
+Travellers from Victoria, other than approved categories of Essential Travellers, are not permitted to travel to South Australia.
 Checkpoints or road blocks will be set up at all border crossings between South Australia and Victoria.

 - Sturt Highway, Yamba

 - Dukes Highway, Wolseley